 The information below provides additional information and descriptions of the most commonly required permits and licenses referenced in the table above.
 It is not all inclusive.
 Potential fish dealers and aquaculturists should consult the more detailed Summary of Permits and Licenses Required for Georgia Aquaculture (PDF) for full license and permit information.

 Definitions of terms related to aquaculture licensing and fish sales are presented here for reference.

 - For questions and additional information on obtaining an Aquaculture Registration or a license to sell grass carp (Wild Animal License) contact the WRD Special Permits Unit office at 770-918-6408.
 Aquaculture Registration Application Form.

 For technical assistance with aquaculture production, fish culture, or ponds please contact the appropriate District or Regional Fisheries Management office that handles the county that your business operation or pond is located in.

-Commercial Fish Dealers Licenses, as described in table and below, are issued by the DNR License Unit 706-557-3244.
-A commercial license application form may be obtained from that office.
+Commercial Fish Dealers Licenses, as described in table and below, are issued by the DNR License Unit (706-557-3244).
+These may be obtained using the commercial license application.